yzhs/notmuch-abook/README.md

 DEPENDENCES
 -----------

-* notmuch with python bindings
+* notmuch with python or python3 bindings

 INSTALL
 -------